Environmental Systems Research 2020 - Urban RegionsESR20-019

 Co-Principal Investigator(s):

-Barbara Brenner (Danube University Krems)
+Barbara Brenner (University for Continuing Education Krems)

 Billie Rehwald (University of Applied Arts Vienna)